sergeche/gpu-article-assets/article-en.md

 * Additional repaint is required to promote element to a composite layer.
 Sometimes this repaint can be very slow (e.g. full layer repaint instead of incremental).
 * Painted layer should be transferred to GPU.
 Depending on amount and size of these layers, the transfer can be very slow too.
 This may lead to element “flickering” on low- and mid-end devices.
-* *Every composite layer consumes additional memory.* Memory is a very precious and limited resource on mobile devices. **Excessive memory use may lead to browser crash!**
+* *Every composite layer consumes additional memory.* Memory is a very precious and limited resource on mobile devices. **Excessive memory use may crash browser!**
 * Implicit compositing: if you don’t consider it, chances on slow repaint, extra memory usage and browser crash are very high.
 * Visual artifacts: text rendering in Safari, disappeared or distorted page content in some cases.